tshepang/blog/content/henry-portrait-of-a-serial-killer.md

 A very enjoyable story with some very interesting performances, most notably that of [Tom Towles], who plays a rather disgusting character, Otis.
-AFAIR, this is the only one of his performances I ever enjoyed, and he's just perfect.
+This is the only one of his performances I remember ever enjoying, and he's just perfect.
 [Michael Rooker] is also a joy to watch, and despite his incredible cruelty, remains a guy we all care for, perhaps due to his care for the (delightful) leading lady.